P2X

 • How is it possible to fuel industrial furnaces economically with hydrogen?

-• To which chemical compounds can hydrogen be bound in order to transport it more easily and safely?
+• To which chemical compounds can hydrogen be bound to transport it more easily and safely?

 The answers can be found in the project results, some of which will be adopted and pursued further by other projects.